Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Conclusion

 \section{Conclusion}

 We propose the~\M~algorithm to improve the performance of word embedding, which converts the large corpus into a word co-occurrence graph, then takes the word sequence samples from this graph by randomly walking and trains the word embedding on these sampling corpora in the end.
-We argue that due to the stable vocabulary, relative idioms, and fixed expressions in English, the size and density of the word co-occurrence graph change sightly with the increase of training corpus.
+We argue that due to the stable vocabulary, relative idioms, and fixed expressions in English, the size and density of the word co-occurrence graph change slightly with the increase of the training corpus.
 Thus,~\M~has a stable runtime on the large-scale data set, and its performance advantage becomes more and more obvious with the growth of the training corpus.
-Experimental results show that the proposed algorithm outperforms traditional~\SG~by four-five times in terms of efficiency, while the error generated by the random walk sampling is small.
+Experimental results show that the proposed algorithm outperforms traditional Word2vec in terms of efficiency and two-three times than~\FT.